sushma801/chat-app/README.md

 link to access the app: https://chat-app-0tol.onrender.com/

-Description about the app:
+# Description about the app:

 Our chat application is a robust and scalable platform designed to facilitate real-time communication.
-Utilizing modern web technologies, the app provides a seamless and responsive user experience for large screen
+Utilizing modern web technologies, the app provides a seamless and responsive user experience for large screen and ipad screen

 ############################################################################

-Features
+# Features

 Real-Time Messaging: Instant message delivery.